cwarden/docs.vagrantup.com/source/v2/vmware/boxes.html.md

 ## Contents

-A Fusion base box is a compressed archive of the necessary contents of a Fusion "vmwarevm" file.
+A VMware base box is a compressed archive of the necessary contents of a VMware "vmwarevm" file.
 Here is an example of what is contained in such a box:

 ```